jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/deciding-what-to-buy.md

 -   **Maintain a nominal appendix of the backlog of user stories.** User stories allow contractors to understand the specifics of the work that they're being asked to do, beyond whatever brief summary exists in the introduction.
 An agency must make it clear that the backlog has been included to illustrate the work that is presently believed will need to be done, but that it is only an illustration, and not a list of tasks that must be completed.
 It's a mistake to inventory user stories up front, rather than as part of performance.
 There's no way to know up front what work will need to be done, as is inherent to Agile (design, build, test; inspect; repeat).
 The language provided in the Agile contract format allows for this flexibility, since the backlog accounts for evolving outcomes rather than a predefined list of needs.

 -   **Write a Quality assurance and surveillance plan (QASP).** This is the cornerstone of performance-based service contracting.
-Rather than an exhaustive list, we focus on key, objective criteria that are able to determine and ensure quality.
-For example, in our model, we require that at the end of each sprint, all code be complete, tested, accessible, deployed, documented, and secure.
+Rather than an exhaustive list, we focus on key, objective criteria that are able to determine and ensure quality.[^quality] For example, in our model, we require that at the end of each sprint, all code be complete, tested, accessible, deployed, documented, and secure.

     Historically, the process of preparing software for use by its intended audience was complex, time-consuming, and risky.
 Standard industry practices have been automated making it simple, fast, and routine.
 Contractors must adhere to this practice ensuring agencies can deploy software themselves, without requiring highly technical staff to perform this trivial task.
 Allowing deployment to become complicated makes the agency dependent on that contractor, and makes it risky to replace them with a new contractor in the future.